QTM 350 - Data Science Computing

 • As with many languages, you can merge two tables in SQL either by columns or by rows

-• Each uses different methods, but the most common is the JOIN clause
+• The most common method is the JOIN clause

-• The JOIN clause is used to combine rows and columns from two or more tables based on a related column between them
+• JOIN is used to combine rows and columns from two or more tables based on a related column between them

-• There are two types of keys, primary and foreign keys
+• As you know, there are two types of keys, primary and foreign keys

 • The primary key is a column that uniquely identifies each row in a table